For our studio star chart, a star may be earned for one of the following:

 Payment

 Payment is made in advance, at the first lesson of each month for the entire month.
 There is an added late fee of $10 if payment is not received by the 15th of the month.
-If I am planning to be out of town, I will not include the lesson(s) in your bill.
+If I am planning to be out of town or performing, I will not include the lesson(s) in your bill.
 If there is an unexpected cancellation by the teacher, either a make-up lesson will be scheduled or credit will be issued for the next month.
-If you have any questions regarding your payments, please email violinquinn@gmail.com or log-in to Music Teachers Helper.
+If you have any questions regarding your payments, please email violinquinn@gmail.com or log-in to your portal.
 Please do not adjust the month’s payment amount before discussing changes with me, as there may be a credit or new materials to add.

 Instrument Rental